Flu Vaccine due October 31, 2020

 A. According to the CDC, people with egg allergies can receive any licensed, recommended age-appropriate influenza vaccine and no longer have to be monitored for 30 minutes after receiving the vaccine.
 People who have severe egg allergies should be vaccinated in a medical setting and be supervised by a healthcare provider who is able to recognize and manage severe allergic conditions.

 A. No, if you would like to get your flu vaccination from another healthcare provider, employer, or any other venue offering them, please do so.
-If you are a student and will be attending clinicals, you need to upload your documentation into CastleBranch.
+You must have the provider complete the Influenza Consent Form for uploading into CastleBranch.
 If you are an employee, you will need to provide your documentation to Human Resources.
-This will need to be done prior to the deadline set on a yearly basis.

 A. The CDC reports the flu vaccination can provide protection from the flu virus for up to 1 year.
 The body’s immune response from vaccination declines over time, which is one reason why a flu vaccine is recommended on a yearly basis.